Beryl on path to Gulf of Mexico after lashing Yucatan Peninsula

 The airport also suffered major damage, with Gonsalves saying the facility's roof was ripped off during the storm’s catastrophic winds.

-In addition, at least four people were killed, and Gonsalves warned the death toll could rise as more information is received.
+In addition, at least four people were killed, and Gonsalves warned the death toll could rise.

 Grenada's Prime Minister, Dickon Mitchell, reported the situation is grim, with buildings destroyed and roads impassable due to downed power lines.
 Mitchell added that government officials from the nearby island of Carriacou reported at least two deaths and that "the possibility that there will be more fatalities remains a grim reality."